FERC vs. Powhatan Energy Fund, LLC Documentary

 Owens, James: He is an attorney with the FERC Office of Enforcement who worked alongside Steve Tabackman.
 He left FERC in January 2017.
 During Trump’s administration, he worked at the Department of Transportation.
 He now works as Chief Legal and Policy Officer at Nuro.

 Owings, Lisa: She is an attorney with the FERC Office of Enforcement.
 She worked alongside Steve Tabackman and Daniel Lloyd.
-In the summer of 2021, she left FERC.
-It is believed she currently works for Zoom.
+In the summer of 2021, she left FERC and the energy industry and now works as an Associate General Counsel for Regulatory Compliance at Zoom.

 Parkinson, Larry: He is an attorney who worked in the Office of Enforcement when Norman Bay was its director.
 When Mr. Bay became Chairman, Bay promoted Parkinson to become Director of Enforcement.
 He left FERC unceremoniously in early 2021.

 Rosenblatt, Lauren: She was an attorney with the FERC Office of Enforcement.
 Steve Tabackman reported to her.
 Around September 2014, she left the FERC to work as an attorney at NV Energy, a firm based in former Senator Harry Reid’s State of Nevada.
-She’s since left that job and has moved on to several others.
+She’s since left that job and currently works as Chief Operating Officer and General Counsel at Uplift Solar.

 Slocum, Tyson: He is a Director of Public Citizen.
 On April 11, 2014, he said Powhatan was “disgraced.”